Howard R. Driggs

 From 1908 to 1911 Driggs was the president of the Utah Library and Gymnasium Association.
 In this capacity he supported the building of joint Library-gymnasiums with the goal of getting those who came for recreation to also read books.
 In 1919 he served as vice president of the National Education Association.
 In 1928 he was the president of the Oregon Trail Memorial Association.

 In 1948, Driggs married Margaret Brazier Quarrier, who had three children from a previous marriage.
 She died in 2008.

 Driggs first novel Wild Roses: A Tale of the Rockies was published in 1916.
 Among the novels Driggs wrote were Ben the Wagon Boy (1944) based on the story of his father, Benjamin Driggs.
 He also wrote George, the Handcart Pioneer (1952).
 He wrote a history of Pleasant Grove, Utah and also co-edited with Ezra Meeker Ox-Team days on the Oregon Trail.
 He also wrote many English text books.

 He is honored by later historians for his work in collecting the memories of the Oregon Trail and the Pony Express, while there were still surviving people to give first-hand accounts.
 His book The Old West Speaks came out in October 1956, just as television popularized Westerns for a whole new generation.
-He spent many years collecting information about and promoting preservation of the pioneer trails in the west, and worked closely with artist and photographer William Henry Jackson(1843–1942).
+He spent many years collecting information about and promoting preservation of the pioneer trails in the west, and worked closely with artist and photographer William Henry Jackson (1843–1942).

-Howard R. Driggs Elementary School, in Holladay, Utah is named in honor of him.
+Howard R. Driggs Elementary School, in Holladay, Utah, is named in honor of him, and an annual lecture series at Southern Utah University bears his name.